PierreExeter/BDQ_for_reacher/README.md

-# BDQ_for_reacher
+# Branching Dueling Q-Network

-A deep reinforcement learning algorithm is used to solve the reacher (6 Degrees of Freedom) benchmark problem.
+A deep reinforcement learning algorithm is used to solve the reacher benchmark problem.

 The Branching Dueling Q-Network (BDQ) is a branching variant of the Dueling Double Deep Q-Network (Dueling DDQN).
 The code was adapted (and simplified) from